Cascade Center: Development

 The city took most of the property by eminent domain and stabilized parts of the wall that had collapsed, closing off the sidewalk in front of the building to prevent accidents until the wall was completely rebuilt.
 The city persuaded the B&O Credit Union, now the First Choice Federal Credit Union, to temporarily move into the nearby mall, the Cascade Galleria, so that the property could be bought and transformed into the Cascade Center.
 The credit union eventually moved out of the mall back into their own building out in neighboring Union Township.
 Main Street Clothiers was allowed to stay in the building where they remain today, and although not officially part of the Cascade Center, they do advertise in the complex, and have even expanded their business by screen-printing T-shirts.
 Additionally, the store serves as the area's J. C. Penney Catalog Center after Rite Aid acquired Eckerd Pharmacy in 2007 and ended the J. C. Penney Catalog Centers in the former Eckerd locations.
 Coincidentally, Main Street sits next door to a former J. C. Penney that is now a coffee shop.

 Although the downtown streets & sidewalks were rebuilt in the early 2000s to resemble the turn of the 19th century, the complex itself wouldn't begin reconstruction until 2003 and was completed in 2006.
 The interiors of the existing buildings were demolished while the site of the Cascade was completely rebuilt into a close replication of the Cascade.
 The city also acquired the former Mellon Bank parking lot, which became the general parking lot for downtown and the main parking lot for the Cascade Center.
-The alley that ran along Neshannock Creek behind the buildings was permanently closed and added on to the property of the complex, becoming a promenade that leads to an outdoor amphitheater between the former J. C. Penney building and the creek along East Washington Street.
-The northern terminus of Pennsylvania Route 65 (situated along East Washington Street) was extended over a mile nearby the complex on the other side of the creek.
+The alley that ran along Neshannock Creek behind the buildings was permanently closed and added to the property of the complex, becoming a promenade that leads to an outdoor amphitheater between the former J. C. Penney building and the creek along East Washington Street.
+The northern terminus of Pennsylvania Route 65 (situated along East Washington Street) was extended over a mile near the complex on the other side of the creek.

 Much like Station Square in Pittsburgh, the complex is an example of adaptive reuse, and focuses on the early years of motion pictures much like Station Square focuses on trains.
 The complex largely remains vacant, although businesses have started to open up with events being held both inside the complex and at the amphitheater.

 Despite the historical connection to the Warner Bros. studio, the complex has no association with Warner Bros.
 Discovery, the current parent company of Warner Bros.
 Entertainment.
 Cass Warner, the granddaughter of Harry Warner, did visit the complex just before it officially opened in 2006.